smartinternz02/SPSGP-90050-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 Prerequisites:
 -
-This App is built via Android Studio
+* This App is built via Android Studio
+* Firebase - For user Authentication through Email